About / Contact

 Podcast General Terms and Conditions for Guests and Listeners

 We aim to present an entertaining, informative, relaxed and enjoyable conversation.
-Parts may be edited for continuity and flow, to ensure the best quality audio, or to be retained for future use.
-Podcasts will be uploaded in audio only, and any video captured during the recording process will be deleted.
+Parts may be edited for continuity and flow, for factual accuracy, to ensure the best quality audio, or to be retained for future use.
+Podcasts are uploaded in audio only, and any video captured during the recording process on Zoom is deleted.

-Episodes and associated newsletters, articles and other general content are available free and licenced under Creative Commons.
+Episodes and associated newsletters, articles and other general content are available free and licensed under Creative Commons.

 In matters of Fair Use (Copyright), we are guided by the Center for Media and Social Impact.
 (American University – School of Communication).
 Link here to their codes of best practice for Fair Use.